james-huang/james-huang.github.io/about.md

 James is an engineer.
 If you have feedback about this blog you can reach his gmail "hng.jms".
 More will come here in the future.

 If you enjoyed reading this blog, you can go ahead and subscribe to new posts.
-Realistically speaking this will only happen about once a month.
+Realistically speaking this will only happen at most once a month.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">